tamarabuilds/static_node_and_express_portfolio_site/README.md

 Learn more about the developer on <a href="https://www.linkedin.com/in/tamarabuilds/" target="_blank">LinkedIn</a>

 Unit 06 project for the Full Stack JavaScript Techdegree.
 This project utilizes Node.js and Express to create a modern portfolio showcasing the projects I've built.
 There is a landing page, an 'about' page, and a series of project pages.

-## Installation
+## How It's Made

-There is nothing required to install for this project.
+Tech used: HTML, CSS (proided by Treehouse), JavaScript, Express, Node.js and Pug

+I used npm to manage packages necessary for the project.
+This includes express and pug so you'll need to run 'npm install' in the project folder if you want to run the files locally.

-## Usage
+## Optimizations

 Simply click around the page to see my portfolio or learn more about me.

-## Technologies Used
+## Lessons Learned

-* JavaScript
-* CSS (project file provided by Treehouse, slighly modified for styling)
-* HTML (prokect file provided by Treehouse)
+Picked up a bunch of skills including:
+ * Building an express server
+ * Efficiently setting up gitpages for my projects
+ * Importance of standardizing my READMEs

 ## Extra Features